-“Ich darf nicht zu viel essen.” – I’m not allowed eating too much.
+“Ich darf nicht zu viel essen.” – I’m not allowed to eat too much.

 - Second, there are verbs of the senses like “hören”, “sehen”, “fühlen”, …

-“Ich höre meine Freundin rufen.” – I hear my friend shouting.
+“Ich höre meine Freundin rufen.” – I hear my friend shout.

 - Third, the verbs of movement also indicate the German infinitive without “zu”.